emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __Combat Abilities:__
-  * __Phase Walk:__ If you strike down an enemy with a spiritual strike, you may instantly teleport to their position.
+  * __Phase Walk:__ If you strike an enemy with a spiritual weapon, you may instantly teleport to their position.

 __Level 13 Path Of Nature Barbarian__